-One example of all-purpose ones is the Yukon Gold Potato.
+One example of an all-purpose one is the Yukon Gold Potato.
 It is waxy enough to hold its shape and starchy enough to be used in mashed potatoes.

 When you don't know what to choose, go for the all-purpose ones.

 So, now that we know a little bit better about what potatoes we need to use, I thought it would be fun to put together a collection of easy potato recipes from my blog that I hope you will find useful.

 This collection is meant to grow over time because potatoes are one of these vegetables we all love and eat regularly.

-You will find recipes for appetizers, soups, salads, main dish and side dish.
+You will find recipes for appetizers, soups, salads, main dishes, and side dishes.
 There is something for everyone.

 Enjoy and happy cooking!